 Lexus may have dabbled with motorsport – with the likes of the (aforementioned) RX400h and a fixed-roof version of its SC430 convertible in Japanese Super GT racing – though its showroom models had remained focused on its conservative customer base.
 Until 2008, and the IS F. It was the fastest version of its mid-sized IS sedan – though the F stood for Fuji rather than Fast, reflecting the Toyota-owned racetrack where the model was developed.
 Powered by a tuned version of the 5.0-litre V8 found in the LS limo, the 311kW IS F was aimed squarely at the famous BMW M3 and Mercedes-Benz C63 AMG (and was a fair bit cheaper).

-A far more unlikely Lexus emerged two years after the IS F. The LFA was a $750,000 supercar constructed from two-thirds carbon fibre and a third aluminium, and powered by a high-revving 4.8-litre, 412kW V10 engine.
+A far more unlikely Lexus emerged two years after the IS F. The LFA was a $700,000 supercar constructed from two-thirds carbon fibre and a third aluminium, and powered by a high-revving 4.8-litre, 412kW V10 engine.
 It could accelerate from 0-100km/h in 3.7 seconds and reach a top speed of 325km/h.
 An even faster (and more expensive) Nurburgring Edition temporarily held the lap record for the famous 22km German circuit after which it was named.
-At the time of publication, the LFA’s 7min14sec time sits 12th on the Nurburgring’s official Top 100 production-car laps.

 The LFA’s hand-built aluminium V10 revved so fast to its 9000rpm redline that Lexus had to fit a digital rather than analogue speedo so the needle could keep up.
 The engine was built by Yamaha – which knows a thing or two about high-revving engines courtesy of its motorbikes.
 The Japanese company already had links with Lexus, having helped to tune the V8 of the original, 1989 LS400.